- Provides high school instructors with first hand knowledge of the articulated community college programs

 1: First make sure everyone knows it!
 Check your school catalog/guide with the course listing and make sure your class is noted on the listing as being articulated.

-5: Make a roster of students who will receive the 2+2 Application for Credit forms.
+6: Make a roster of students who will receive the 2+2 Application for Credit forms.
 Have the student complete the top portion of the 2+2 Application for Credit form.
 Be sure all information is completed clearly and accurately.
 Collect these forms and hold them until the end of the course when the grading and Credit by Exam component are complete.
+Submit a copy of your roster to the Admissions Office at Ohlone College so we can complete your student’s applications.

-6: You should explain to your students the process for requesting Ohlone College credit, and the importance of informing the Ohlone College counselors about the 2+2 courses when they enroll at the college.
+7: You should explain to your students the process for requesting Ohlone College credit, and the importance of informing the Ohlone College counselors about the 2+2 courses when they enroll at the college.
 A student who successfully completes a 2+2 articulated course could be cleared to enroll in the next level of course work at Ohlone College.
-In order to receive 2+2 college credit, the student must complete 6 units of course work at Ohlone and submit a Request to Post 2+2 Units form the Ohlone College admissions office.

 1: Request Course for Articulation